plusiv/portainer-deployer/README.md

 ### Docker installation
 This is the recommended method in case you don't have the required Python version or simply any installation of Python.

-If you want to use the tool but without installing it in your environment to avoid overlaping with others applications or if you are a __Windows__ user, this could be a fancy solution for you.
+If you want to use the tool but without installing it in your environment to avoid overlaping with others applications, or if you are a __Windows__ user, this could be a fancy solution for you.

-The idea is create an isolation for executing the applicatión in its recommended environment.
+The idea is create an isolation for executing the applicatión in a recommended stable environment.

-To get started with this method make you have a [stable version](https://docs.docker.com/release-notes/) of Docker installed by running `docker -v`.
+To get started with this method make sure you have a [stable version](https://docs.docker.com/release-notes/) of Docker installed by running `docker -v` and run the following snippet:

 ```shell
 $ docker pull jorgmassih/portainer-deployer